Petalioi

-Petalioi (Πεταλιοί) is an island complex in south-east of Euboea, in the homonymous gulf.
-It consists of 10 small islands and islets almost all uninhabited.
-The total area of the complex is 22.5 square kilometers.
-They belong to Karystos municipality, in Marmari municipal unit.
-The islands of the complex are: Megalonisos, Chersonisi, Avgo, Lamperousa, Louloudi, Makronisi, Pontikoniso, Praso, Tragos and Founti.
+Petalioi (Πεταλιοί) is an island complex southeast of Euboea, Greece, in the Petalioi Gulf of the Euboean Sea.
+It consists of ten small islands and islets, almost all of which are uninhabited.

+The total area of the complex is 22.5 km2.
+Administratively, the islands belong to the municipality of Karystos, in the municipal unit of Marmari.
+The islands of the complex are Megalonisos, Chersonisi, Avgo, Lamperousa, Louloudi, Makronisi, Pontikoniso, Praso, Tragos and Founti.

 The largest of them is Megalonisos.
-It has an area of 17 Km^{2} and is uninhabited.
-Most of them are privately owned and belong to Greek shipowners.
+It has an area of 17 km2 and is uninhabited.
+Most of the islands are privately owned and belong to Greek shipowners.

 History

 The name Petalioi derives from Petalios, the name of Megalonisos (the largest island) in antiquity.
-In modern times, the islands were a property of the Greek royal family.
-In 1915 or 1916, prince George II sold the islands to Greek shipowner Maris Empeirikos.
+In modern times, the islands were the property of the Greek royal family.
+In 1915 or 1916, prince George II sold the islands to the Greek shipowner Maris Empeirikos.